 Two fundamental principles underpin ADB's strength:

-- Lending limitation: Under ADB's lending policy, the total amount of OCR disbursed loans, approved equity investments, and the maximum amount that could be demanded from ADB under its guarantee portfolio may not exceed the total amount of ADB's unimpaired subscribed capital, reserves and surplus.
+- Lending limitation: Under ADB's lending policy, the total amount of disbursed loans, disbursed equity investments and related prudential buffer, and the maximum amount that could be demanded from ADB under its guarantee portfolio may not exceed the total amount of ADB's unimpaired subscribed capital, reserves and surplus, exclusive of special reserve.

 - Borrowing limitation: Under ADB's borrowing policy, ADB's gross outstanding borrowings may not exceed the sum of callable capital of non-borrowing members, paid-in capital, and reserves (including surplus).